paulfryer/ibkr/docs/TESTING.md

 - Use mocks in CI/CD for speed and reliability
 - Implement only the mock methods you actually test
 - Use realistic test data in mocks
+- Use environment variables for credentials (not config files)
 - Keep integration tests separate (use test categories)
 - Add `[Fact(Skip = "...")]` for tests needing mock implementation

 ❌ **Don't:**
-- Commit real API credentials
+- Commit real API credentials to source control
 - Run integration tests in CI/CD by default
+- Store credentials in appsettings.json (use environment variables)
 - Implement all mock methods at once (do it incrementally)
 - Forget to handle null cases in tests